R3V1Z3/nojs-random/README.md

 Check it out: https://ugotsta.github.io/nojs-random

+Every time you refresh that page, your browser generates a non psuedo random number.
+Guaranteed.

 ## Usage
 Dead simple, just visit the url above or for local use, clone this repo and run the index.html page in a browser (assuming a server is configured).